kjolley/BIGSdb_documentation/dbase_setup.rst

   * This is not enabled by default to discourage the practice of adding isolate information to allele definitions (this sort of information belongs in an isolate database).

+* allele_downloads_require_login

+  * Force users to log in to download alleles via web interface: either 'yes' or 'no'.
+This value overrides the value set in bigsdb.conf.

 * allele_flags